guirodrigues9876/food-explorer/README.md

   <img alt="timer project" src="./src/assets/cover.png" width="100%">
 </p>

-## ✔ Worked concepts
+## 📁 Project

+The application is an interactive menu for a fictitious restaurant.

+the application has an adminstrator and user interface.
+It has an adminstrator and user interface.

+# ✔ Funcionalities

+- Login
+- Add user
+- Add dishes
+- Edit dishes
-- Mobile First
+- Show dishes
-- Responsive Design
+- Delete dishes
-- Layout Grid
+- Filter dishes
-- Animations and transitions
-- Media queries
+- Logout

 ## 🚀 Technologies